Hand Surgery, Upper Extremity, and Microvascular Surgery Fellowship

 • ECFMG Certificate (applicable to international graduates)

 • You must provide proof that you have taken and passed all three steps (within three attempts) of appropriate medical licensure examinations (USMLE/COMLEX).
-This is required by the North Carolina Medical Board and is a Duke institutional policy for all graduate medical trainees, whether U.S. or international medical school graduates at the PGY-3 level or higher, as well as qualify for a resident training license in the state of North Carolina in order to be eligible for employment at Duke University Hospital.
+The North Carolina Medical Board requires this and is a Duke institutional policy for all graduate medical trainees—whether U.S. or international medical school graduates at the PGY-3 level or higher; as well as, qualify for a resident training license in the state of North Carolina to be eligible for employment at Duke University Hospital.

 Foreign medical graduates must hold a valid and current ECFMG certificate in addition to meeting the above requirements.
 Your ECFMG Certificate must be valid as of the start date of the program.
 For foreign nationals who are medical graduates of LCME-accredited schools in the U.S., Canada, and Puerto Rico, copies of the diploma will suffice in lieu of an ECFMG certificate.